 BIOL 5116.
 MOLECULAR BASIS OF EUKARYOTIC CELL SIGNALING.
 Three credit hours.
-Two hours of lecture and three hours of laboratory per week.
-Prerequisites: (BIOL 3010 and QUIM 5071) or authorization of the Director of the Department.
+Three hours of lecture per week.
+Prerequisites: BIOL 3010 or BIOL 4008 or QUIM 5071 or authorization of the Director of the Department.

 Principles of molecular signaling regulating membrane, cytoplasmic and nuclear events in eukaryotic cells.
 Emphasis on contemporary research methods and the principles of identifying and solving problems related to cellular signal transduction.